 Receive a FREE DVD chronicle of your trip, compliments of ExpeditionTrips!

-Wake to the gentle motion of the ship at anchor off the rocky outcropping of East Anacapa Island.
-Join your exhale instructor on the sundeck for morning yoga, before heeding the call of the breakfast buffet.
-After breakfast, join naturalists aboard your expedition landing craft to go ashore on East Anacapa.
+Wake to the ship at anchor off the rocky outcropping of East Anacapa Island.
+Join your fitness instructor on the sundeck for morning yoga, before heeding the call of the breakfast buffet.
+After breakfast, join naturalists aboard expedition landing craft to go ashore on East Anacapa.
 The goal is the Anacapa Lighthouse, built in 1912, the last major light station to be built on the west coast.
-Enjoy strolling through the landscape, or head out on mindfulness hikes with exhale instructors, and benefit from post-hike exhale stretch lab session.
+Soak in the views from Inspiration Point or, for a more relaxing option, explore Arch Rock via zodiac.

-Chances are you slept like a baby—fresh air and comfy duvets will do that!
-So when the landing craft load to go ashore for an Exhale Beach Boot Camp class, you’ll likely want to be on it.
-After yoga, head back to the ship for breakfast, then another shore landing for the day’s possibilities.
-Weather permitting, spend the day tide-pooling, kayaking, or hike one of the many trails.
-Join your naturalists for a more strenuous hike out to the base of the Torrey Pines, considered one of the world’s rarest pines, and one of only two naturally occurring groves in the world.
+Kick start your morning with a stretch class before breakfast.
+Weather permitting, go kayaking, hike one of the many trails, or simply relax ashore.
+Join the naturalists for a more strenuous hike out to the base of the Torrey Pines, considered one of the world’s rarest pines, and one of only two naturally occurring groves in the world.
+End the day with a sunset cocktail party.

 Spend the day discovering the colorful history and natural wonders of Catalina Island.
 Once a haunt of smugglers and gold-diggers, the island was transformed into a resort destination by chewing gum tycoon William Wrigley, Jr. in the 1920s.
 Some 50 years later, William’s heirs, Philip K. Wrigley and Dorothy Wrigley Offield, established the Catalina Island Conservancy, protecting nearly 90 percent of the island.
-After a morning workout on deck followed by breakfast, meet with a member of the Conservancy for a guided walk along the coastline and into the backcountry.
-With luck, you may catch a glimpse—or a photo—of the elusive fox species endemic to the island.
-Head for the water to kayak or stand up paddleboard, or opt for another dive if you’re certified.
+After a morning workout on deck followed by breakfast, enjoy a session with a Conservancy member to learn about their work on the island before heading out on the trail for spectacular views of the coastline and the Catalina backcountry.
+With luck, catch a glimpse—or a photo—of the elusive fox species endemic to the island.
+Head for the water to kayak or stand-up paddleboard.

 Awake dockside in the bustling Port of Los Angeles.
 (Early risers can catch the action in one of the world’s largest ports.)
-Enjoy a final breakfast on board before disembarking and transferring to the airport.
+Enjoy a final breakfast on board before disembarking.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.